warmana/cloudant-docs-fork/source/includes/api/_search.md

 * thai
 * turkish

-<aside class="information">Language-specific analyzers are optimized for the specified language.
+<aside class="information" role="complementary" aria-label="optimization">Language-specific analyzers are optimized for the specified language.
 You cannot combine a generic analyzer with a language-specific analyzer.
 However,
 you could use the [`perfield` analyzer](#per-field-analyzers) to select different analyzers for different fields within the documents.</aside>